Neeraj-Ruhela/KMeans-Clustering-with-image-dataset-using-VGG-feature-extraction-from-keras./README.md

 Here we are implementing the K-means clustering algorithm for clustering the images that have three classes.
 The classes include Zebra, Lion, and Fish.

-Shared code will use the labels obtained from clustering and will save the test images in the different folders(respective clusters)
+Shared code will use the labels obtained from clustering and will save the test images in the different folders(respective clusters).
-If you need the dataset, please comment your email id below.
+For dataset, please comment your email id.